stevemiles70/Acronis-Teknov8-AzureDR-EvalGuide-Draft01/README.md

        //Add Acronis portal Image here...//

-   Information on agent installation can be found at this URL:
+   Information on agent installation can be found at these URLs:
     * https://kb.acronis.com/content/55052
+    * Agent-based Backups of Windows Machine | Acronis Cyber Backup Cloud |Acronis Cyber Cloud Demo Series https://youtu.be/BhfZdQI0SDg

    Full and detailed information on Acronis Backup and Recovery can be found at this URL:
     * https://www.acronis.com/en-us/support/documentation/CyberProtectionService/#backup-and-recovery.html